devictoribero/scrum-antipatterns--rituals/README.md

 - Sprint Planning
 - Daily Meeting
-- Backlog Refinement
+- Product Backlog Refinement
 - Sprint Review
 - Retrospective

 ### Sprint Planning

-Sprint planning is a time boxed working session that lasts roughly 1 hour for every week of a sprint.
+The Sprint planning is a time boxed working session that lasts roughly 1 hour for every week of a sprint.
 In sprint planning, the entire team agrees to complete a set of product backlog items.
 This agreement defines the sprint backlog and is based on the team’s velocity or capacity and the length of the sprint.

 #### Bad Practices